My rating: 4 of 5 stars

 For everyone who’s ever fallen for the wrong person, even though we agree that Mr. Darcy looks good on paper…and in a wet shirt.

 I absolutely loved My Lady Jane when I read it two years ago.
-In fact, it was my favorite novel of 2016.
+In fact, it was my favorite novel in 2016.
 Hence, I had nothing but high expectations before delving into My Plain Jane.
 In totality, it was a very entertaining novel although I wasn’t familiar with the story of Jane Eyre.
 Still, I couldn’t give it five stars because it was compared to My Lady Jane, it was not that good.

 For the most part, My Plain Jane retains the main plot points of Jane Eyre.
 It follows an orphan girl who becomes a governess and falls in love with her suspicious employer.
 But in this case, Jane Eyre is a seer, which means that she is able to see and communicate with ghosts.
 Alexander Blackwood, the star agent of a failing organization called the Society for the Relocation of Wayward Spirits, wants to hire Jane.
 Unfortunately, she doesn’t want to leave her darling Mr. Rochester.
 Alexander then enlists the help of Charlotte Bronte (yes, she is a character in this book), a talented writer who has taken it upon herself to write a novel about her best friend (Jane Eyre).
 To simply put it, this book is both a retelling and an origin story of Jane Eyre.